Honey Bee Swarms

 More honeybees, of course, means less space inside the hive.
 Honeybees, in particular, don’t do well in confined spaces.

 This is mainly because they need space to function.
-Honeybees require room to store pollen and nectar as well as to produce and store the honey.
+Honeybees require room to store pollen and nectar as well as to produce and store honey.
 Overcrowding can cause worker bees to halt their work.

 Once the population increases beyond capacity, the queen’s motivation to lay eggs decreases, and finally, the bee community can’t function.
 Swarming is the natural solution to avoid this issue.